 - 58. Meetings of the Secondary Locality Panels will be agreed by 1st April 2022 with the intention of all meetings being on Tuesday mornings (different weeks in the month).
 Dates will be circulated by the Exclusions and Reintegration Team.
 Meetings may be conducted remotely or in person. - 59.
-If dates are changed during the year, the published programme will be amended and reissued. - 60.
-There are fewer permanent exclusions in the primary sector than in secondary schools and therefore meetings of the County Primary Fair Access Panel will be called as required by the Admissions and Transport Services Manager.
+If dates are changed during the year, the published programme will be amended and reissued.

+- 60. There are fewer permanent exclusions in the primary sector than in secondary schools and therefore meetings of the County Primary Fair Access Panel will be called as required by the Admissions and Transport Services Manager.
 Meetings will normally be conducted remotely. - 61.
 The County Secondary Fair Access Panel can be expected to work on a weekly or fortnightly basis.
 Meetings will normally be conducted remotely.

-Information to be provided prior to a meeting of a Locality Fair Access Panel
+Information to be provided prior to a meeting of a Locality Fair Access Panel Meetings

 - 62. Fair Access Panel referral forms should be sent to the Exclusions and Reintegration Officer following meetings/conversations within schools.
-The referral paperwork needs to be with the locality Exclusions and Reintegration Officer at least 6 working days before the meeting.
-See Appendix 2 "Terms of Reference for the Meeting". - 63.
+The referral paperwork needs to be with the locality Exclusions and Reintegration Officer at least 6 working days before the meeting. - 63.
 Panel members need to read and sign the Information Sharing Protocol (see Appendix 2, Information Sharing Protocol). - 64.
 If a child has been identified, prior to the meeting, as needing a school place the Fair Access Panel will be provided with key comparative data on the 5 nearest secondary schools regarding such matters as home to school distances, special needs, numbers on roll and published admission numbers.
-This information will follow a standard format and is referred to as the "Scorecard". - 65.
-Prior to the meeting, all members of the Panel will be sent the "Scorecard", case details and a grid of students to be discussed.
+This information will follow a standard format. - 65.
+Prior to the meeting, all members of the Panel will be sent case details and a grid of students to be discussed.